beyondbest/campustag-Android/README.md

 # campustag-Android

-As there is no server for this example (campustag-Android) this examples will not work normally.
+As the campustag server in this example does not currently exist, it will not work normally.